-This is a multicenter, open-label extension study designed to assess the long-term safety of evolocumab in subjects who completed the FOURIER study (Study 20110118), a randomized placebo-controlled study of evolocumab in subjects with clinically evident atherosclerotic CVD on stable effective statin therapy.
-Eligible subjects at sites participating in FOURIER OLE who have signed the FOURIER OLE informed consent may be enrolled at the completion of FOURIER.
-Enrollment of eligible subjects may be limited at the site level to maintain a 1:1 ratio between the following subject populations:
+This is a multicenter, open-label extension (OLE) study designed to assess the extended long-term safety of evolocumab in subjects who have completed the FOURIER trial (Study 20110118).
+FOURIER is a randomized placebo-controlled study of evolocumab, in patients with clinically evident atherosclerotic CVD on stable effective statin therapy.
+Subjects at sites participating in FOURIER OLE (Study 20160250) who are eligible and have signed the FOURIER OLE informed consent will be enrolled after completion of FOURIER.